Say Goodbye To The Audio Jack?

 USB Audio

-Continue Reading 30 Comments
+Continue Reading

 Re-imagining the Modern Phone Charger

-Continue Reading 75 Comments
+Continue Reading

 Read and Write CID Values From SD Media

-We learned the company which manufactures this product now offers the ability to write the CID value as well as write protect the Secure Digital media.
+UPDATE (Feb 16, 2023): The company that manufactures this product now offers the ability to write the CID value as well as write protect the Secure Digital media.

-GetUSB.info just posted a nice article on how to read the CID (or PSN) from an SD card, or product serial number.
-Some also call this reading the CID number from an SD card.
-The CID number is a unique identifier number or serial number created on the SD or microSD media at the time of manufacturing.
-This is a number which cannot be changed or manipulated by the host computer.
+GetUSB.info recently published an article on how to read the CID (or PSN) from an SD card, also known as the product serial number.
+Some call this simply reading the CID number from an SD card.
+The CID number is a unique identifier created on the SD or microSD card at the time of manufacturing.
+It cannot be changed or manipulated by the host computer.

-The CID number is most often used for vendors or manufacturers to lock in software to a specific device.
-Since the CID number cannot be changed or modified, it’s a great way to prevent unauthorized distribution or content or software.
+The CID number is most often used by vendors or manufacturers to lock software to a specific device.
+Because the CID number cannot be altered, it serves as a secure way to prevent unauthorized distribution of software or content.

-Some manufacturers require to read the CID number from SD media before the software is published and this is what GetUSB.info talks about.
-For a full description of the article, make the jump: How to read CID number from SD media.
+Some manufacturers require reading the CID number from SD media before releasing software, and this is what GetUSB.info explains in detail.
+For a full description, see the article: How to read CID number from SD media.

-Here is a snap shot of the CID reading tool for 20 SD devices:
+Here is a snapshot of the CID reading tool for 20 SD devices:

 The CID number is composed of the following values:

-1. Manufacturer ID: This is an 8-bit code that identifies the manufacturer of the SD card.
+1. Manufacturer ID: An 8-bit code that identifies the manufacturer of the SD card.

-2. OEM/Application ID: This is an 16-bit code that identifies the OEM or the application for which the SD card was designed.
+2. OEM/Application ID: A 16-bit code that identifies the OEM or the application for which the SD card was designed.

-3. Product Name: This is a 32-bit ASCII code that specifies the product name of the SD card.
+3. Product Name: A 32-bit ASCII code that specifies the product name of the SD card.

-4. Product Revision: This is a 8-bit code that specifies the product revision of the SD card.
+4. Product Revision: An 8-bit code that specifies the product revision of the SD card.

-5. Serial Number: This is a 32-bit code that specifies the unique serial number of the SD card.
+5. Serial Number: A 32-bit code that specifies the unique serial number of the SD card.

-6. Manufacturing Date: This is a 12-bit code that specifies the manufacturing date of the SD card.
+6. Manufacturing Date: A 12-bit code that specifies the manufacturing date of the SD card.

-7. CRC: This is a 7-bit code that is used to verify the integrity of the CID number.
+7. CRC: A 7-bit code used to verify the integrity of the CID number.

-The CID number is typically used by SD card host devices to verify the authenticity of the SD card and to ensure that it is compatible with the host device.
+The CID number is typically used by SD card host devices to verify authenticity and ensure compatibility with the host system.

-Nexcopy Inc. is a technology company based in Southern California that specializes in developing and manufacturing advanced USB duplicators, SD card duplicators, and other digital media equipment.
+Nexcopy Inc., based in Southern California, specializes in developing and manufacturing USB duplicators, SD card duplicators, and other digital media equipment.
+Founded in 2008, the company has built a reputation for high-quality, reliable solutions used across education, government, military, and commercial sectors.

-Nexcopy’s products are known for their reliability, speed, and ease of use.
-The company’s USB duplicators, for example, can copy up to 60 USB drives simultaneously, with transfer speeds of up to 33 MB/s per port.
-Nexcopy also offers SD card duplicators that can copy up to 40 SD cards simultaneously, with transfer speeds of up to 90 MB/s per port.
+Nexcopy’s products are recognized for their speed, reliability, and ease of use.
+For example, its USB duplicators can copy up to 60 drives simultaneously at transfer speeds of up to 33 MB/s per port.
+Its SD card duplicators can handle up to 40 SD cards at once with speeds reaching 90 MB/s per port.

-In addition to its hardware products, Nexcopy also offers a range of software solutions for USB and SD card duplication, as well as custom programming services for customers with specialized needs.
+In addition to hardware, Nexcopy provides software solutions for USB and SD duplication and offers custom programming for clients with specialized requirements.

-Overall, Nexcopy is a reputable and established company in the digital media duplication industry, known for its high-quality products and commitment to customer satisfaction.
+Overall, Nexcopy remains a trusted leader in the digital media duplication industry, known for reliable products and strong customer support.

-Continue Reading 28 Comments
+Continue Reading

 Where Are 80 Million USB Modems Going?